ottotsuma/software-engineer-website/src/components/Monad/notes.md

 // The villains are defeated near the start, then enslaved so its hard to see them as a threat, that is how they are treated by the natives also.
 But the treat comes later once they establish themselves.
 This will be hard to write.

-// Otto becomes the villain for the Aldenese later (Well a Thief) but the hero of leika but to start with is another villain of leika as he is a foreigner.
+// Otto becomes the villain for the Aldenese later (Well a Thief) but the hero of Niyosho but to start with is another villain of Niyosho as he is a foreigner.
 Maybe these chapters would be better from another's view point.

 // Alden / elves are the villain for the other countries.
 Until they are not, replaced by something worse, the sea peoples empire.